dieterich-lab/rp-bp/docs/usage-instructions.md

 * [`--use-slurm`].
 If this flag is present, then the commands will be submitted to SLURM via sbatch. default: By default, each command is executed sequentially within the current terminal.

 * [`--time`].
 The amount of time to request.
-This will be translated into an sbatch request like: "--time &lt;time&gt;. default: None
+This will be translated into an sbatch request like: "--time &lt;time&gt;. default: 0-05:59

 * [`--partitions`].
 The partitions to request.
 This will be translated into an sbatch request like: "-p &lt;partitions&gt;". default: general (N.B.
-This value should be a comma-separated list with no spaces, for example: `--partitions general,long`). default: None
+This value should be a comma-separated list with no spaces, for example: `--partitions general,long`)

 * [`--no-output`].
 If this flag is present, stdout will be redirected to /dev/null.
 This will be translated into an sbatch request like: "--output=/dev/null". default: If the flag is not present, then stdout will be directed to a log file with the job number.
 This corresponds to "--output=slurm-%J.out" in the sbatch call.